-To encourage the switch and raise awareness, the Department of Transport now offers number plates with a distinctive green stripe to all zero-emission and electric vehicles.
+To encourage the switch and raise awareness, the Department of Transport now offers all zero-emission and electric vehicles number plates with a distinctive green stripe.

 Green plate benefits

-Drivers with the new green number plates can now more easily take advantage of the incentives offered to drivers of non-polluting vehicles.
+Drivers with the new green number plates can now more easily take advantage of the incentives offered to those with non-polluting vehicles.

-Displaying the plates should mean you can access benefits for EVs such as discounted parking and free entry to zero-emission zones in towns and cities.
+Displaying the plates allows you to access benefits for EVs such as discounted parking and free entry to zero-emission zones in towns and cities.